Flood Warning issued for Hardin, Jasper, Jefferson, Orange by NWS - News Break

 Flood Warning issued for Hardin, Jasper, Jefferson, Orange by NWS

-Effective: 2021-05-19 19:53:00 CDT Expires: 2021-05-20 20:00:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Hardin; Jasper; Jefferson; Orange The Flood Warning is extended for the following rivers in Louisiana...Texas Bayou Anacoco Near Rosepine ...The Flood Warning continues for the following rivers in Louisiana...Texas Sabine River Near Bon Wier Sabine River Near Deweyville Neches River Near Beaumont Neches River Near Town Bluff Neches River at Neches River Saltwater Barrier Neches River Near Evadale Additional information is available at www.weather.gov.
-The Flood Warning remains in effect The Flood Warning continues for the Neches River at Neches River Saltwater Barrier. * Until further notice. * At 7:15 PM CDT Wednesday the stage was 8.0 feet. * Flood stage is 4.0 feet. * Major flooding is occurring and major flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 7:15 PM CDT Wednesday was 8.0 feet. * Forecast...The river is expected to rise to a crest of 11.3 feet early Saturday afternoon. * Impact...At 10.0 feet, Major flooding along the river including Northwest Orange County From Lake View to the Saltwater Barrier with several homes and camps flooded.
-Flooding is also occurring along the river in Beaumont. * Flood History...This crest compares to a previous crest of 11.7 feet on 10/22/2006.
-Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Thu Fri Sat Neches River Neches River Saltwater Barri 4.0 8.0 Wed 7 pm CDT 9.3 10.9 11.
-3alerts.weather.gov
+Effective: 2021-05-21 20:42:00 CDT Expires: 2021-05-26 05:30:00 CDT Urgency: Expected Severity: Moderate Certainty: Likely Target Area: Hardin; Jasper; Jefferson; Orange The Flood Warning is extended for the following rivers in Louisiana...Texas Bayou Anacoco Near Rosepine Village Creek Near Kountze ...The Flood Warning continues for the following rivers in Louisiana...Texas Bayou Des Cannes Near Eunice Bayou Vermilion Near Carencro West Fork Of The Calcasieu River At Sam Houston Jones State Park Bundick Creek At Bundick Lake Whisky Chitto Creek Near Mittie Calcasieu River Near Oakdale Calcasieu River Near Salt Water Barrier Calcasieu River Near Kinder Calcasieu River NEAR White Oak Park Calcasieu River Near Oberlin Calcasieu River Near Glenmora Bayou Nezpique Near Basile Mermentau River Near Mermentau Vermilion River At Lafayette, Surrey Street Gage Sabine River Near Orange Sabine River Near Bon Wier Sabine River Near Deweyville Neches River Near Beaumont Neches River Near Town Bluff Neches River at Neches River Saltwater Barrier Neches River Near Evadale Pine Island Bayou Near Sour Lake Additional information is available at www.weather.gov.
+The Flood Warning is now in effect until early Wednesday morning The Flood Warning continues for the Village Creek Near Kountze. * Until late Tuesday night. * At 8:30 PM CDT Friday the stage was 18.1 feet. * Flood stage is 17.0 feet. * Minor flooding is occurring and minor flooding is forecast. * Recent Activity...The maximum river stage in the 24 hours ending at 8:30 PM CDT Friday was 18.1 feet. * Forecast...The river is expected to rise to a crest of 18.5 feet early Sunday afternoon.
+It will then fall below flood stage Tuesday afternoon. * Impact...At 18.4 feet, The water will be at the low chord of Highway 418.
+Fld Observed Forecasts (7 pm CDT) Location Stg Stg Day/Time Sat Sun Mon Village Creek Kountze 17.0 18.1 Fri 8 pm CDT 18.3 18.5 18.2alerts.weather.gov